Open Fund

 * The Rethink Ireland Board will decide how much money to award, which may be less than the amount requested.
 The final amount of the award will depend on how many organisations are selected.

 You can apply to the Breaking Barriers Fund via the online portal (link) from 18th November 2024 to 10th January 2025.
+Deadline for applications is 1pm, Friday, January 10th.

 We will hold application clinics online on 28th November and 5th of December at 1pm.
 Please join us for the application clinics to find out more and answer any questions that you have.
 Register for a clinic below: